 It’s vital to remember insurance companies are not on your side because they want to avoid paying for your injuries.
 Insurance companies may ask you or your loved one to sign a medical authorization form.
 A signed medical authorization form will allow your entire medical history to become accessible and may be used against you during your case.

-For this reason, it’s essential to speak with one of our injury attorneys before signing any paperwork or speaking with insurance companies.
+For this reason, it’s essential to speak with one of our car accident claim lawyers before signing any paperwork or speaking with insurance companies.

 Evidence To Support An Injury Claim